 Of course, the 2000 era maintained its popularity particularly when the music scenes of indie rock and emo furthered the hipster movement.
 Novelty items from thrift shops such as flower-printed clothing, cardigans, and the like became the best sellers during this time.
 Truly, thrifting became a vital tool for creating more rousing and thrilling fashion trends in every generation until today.

-While thrifting may seem glorious and revolutionary during its early years, some people was compelled to stand against thrifting and thrift shops due to multiple issues of sanitation and societal privileges.
+While thrifting may seem glorious and revolutionary during its early years, some people were compelled to stand against thrifting and thrift shops due to multiple issues of sanitation and societal privileges.
 However, thrifting prevails generation after generation until now.
 Since this era revolves on normalizing and understanding about sound conflicts in society and the environment, thrifting became a widely-accepted hobby and business.
-Forums online rarely talks about how expensive their clothes are but how cheap they have got their branded Gucci blazers.
+Online Forums rarely talk about how expensive their clothes are but how cheap they have got their branded Gucci blazers.